SAP/fundamental-styles/docs/pages/components/table.md

 <br />

-## Table with checkbox
+## Table With Checkbox
 The checkbox input can be used at the beginning of each row to allow for bulk actions.
 It is recommended to add the parameter `aria-selected="true"` to the row that is selected.
-Also for cells, where checkbox is included should contain `fd-table__cell--checkbox` class.
+Also for cells that include a checkbox should contain the `fd-table__cell--checkbox` class.

 {% capture table-checkbox %}
 <h3>Cozy Mode</h3>